-l Maximum Accru Annual Accrual Years of Service
+Years of Service Annual Accrual Maximum Accrual

-.
-594 hou 168 hours per year 1 to 3 years
+1 to 3 years 168 hours per year 594 hours

-594 hou 192 hours per year 4 to 6 years
+4 to 6 years 192 hours per year 594 hours

-594 hou 216 hours per year 7 to 10 years
+7 to 10 years 216 hours per year 594 hours

-594 hou 232 hours per year 11 to 15 years
+11 to 15 years 232 hours per year 594 hours

-.
-594 hou 272 hours per year 16+ years
+16+ years 272 hours per year 594 hours

 - 2. The maximum amount of scheduled Annual Leave time which may be taken shall be thirty (30) working days in a fiscal year unless used for sick leave purposes.
 Additional Annual Leave for exceptional situations may be granted on a case-by-case basis by the City Manager. - 3.
 A minimum of eighty (80) hours of leave (a combination of Administrative, Annual, or Floating Holidays) must be used each fiscal year by the employee. - 4.
 Annual Leave may be accrued up to a maximum of five hundred and ninety-four (594) hours.
 When this maximum amount is reached, the employee will no longer accrue additional Annual Leave.
 Annual Leave accruals will re-commence in the pay period in which the use of Annual Leave reduces the balance below the maximum allowed.
 It is incumbent upon the employee to manage their accrued annual time off so as not to exceed the maximum amount of five hundred and ninety-four (594) hours. - 5.
-Represented employees who have a balance of at least one hundred and sixty (160) hours of Annual Leave and have used a minimum total of eighty (80) hours of Annual Leave in the past fiscal year can cash out a maximum of fifty (50) hours of Annual Leave on the first payday in June and December each year. - Earned and accrued Annual Leave, not being taken as sick leave, may be taken before the completion of the first year of service with the approval of the City Manager or designee. - Earned and accrued Annual Leave may be taken for the purpose of sick leave after the completion of ninety (90) days of CITY service and does not require City Manager approval.
-See Section 3.01(F) below for requirements related to the use of Annual Leave as sick leave. - 7.
-Holidays falling within the scheduled Annual Leave period shall not be considered as part of an employee's Annual Leave.
+Represented employees who have a balance of at least one hundred and sixty (160) hours of Annual Leave and have used a minimum total of eighty (80) hours of Annual Leave in the past fiscal year can cash out a maximum of fifty (50) hours of Annual Leave on the first payday in June and December each year.
+Starting with calendar year 2025, cash-out of annual leave must be irrevocably designated in writing the amount of leave to be cashed out in the year preceding the cash-out.
+Cash-out is at the employee's rate of pay at the time paid.
+Finance will supply the irrevocable designation form via email to all affected employees in November of 2024 and each November thereafter.
+Forms will be due back to Finance by December 31st of each year. - 6.
+Earned and accrued Annual Leave, not being taken as sick leave, may be taken before the completion of the first year of service with the approval of the City Manager or designee.

+Earned and accrued Annual Leave may be taken for the purpose of sick leave after the completion of ninety (90) days of CITY service and does not require City Manager approval.
+See Section 3.01(F) below for requirements related to the use of Annual Leave as sick leave.

+- 7. Holidays falling within the scheduled Annual Leave period shall not be considered as part of an employee's Annual Leave.
 Should a holiday be declared during an employee's Annual Leave period, an equivalent number of Holiday Leave Bank hours will be used instead of Annual Leave.
-Illness occurring during a scheduled Annual Leave period shall not be considered as unscheduled (sick) leave.

-- 8. Any employee who is eligible for Annual Leave benefits and terminates their employment with the CITY will be paid for any unused Annual Leave hours. - 9.
+Illness occurring during a scheduled Annual Leave period shall not be considered as unscheduled (sick) leave. - 8.
+Any employee who is eligible for Annual Leave benefits and terminates their employment with the CITY will be paid for any unused Annual Leave hours. - 9.
 Use of Annual Leave in excess of eighty (80) consecutive hours, excluding usage for qualified sick leave, will require the City Manager's approval.

-F. SICK LEAVE
+J. SICK LEAVE